beginning of content

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-When should I seek help?
+When should I see my doctor?

-If you are experiencing occasional signs of depression, or just feeling low, you can reach out to a friend or family member.
+If you are experiencing occasional signs of depression or just feeling low, you can reach out to a friend or family member.
 This could be to chat or go out together to do something you enjoy.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.